jzleetcode/jzleetcode.github.io/src/content/blog/elevator-shortest-path.md

 ### Idea

+This is a variant of the Traveling Salesperson Problem (TSP) but simplified for a single dimension (floors).
+The goal is to minimize the total distance the elevator travels while visiting all the required floors exactly once.

 One key discovery for this question is that we actually do not want to greedily move the elevator to the closest floor even though the title of the question and/or the method implies that as a solution.
 If there are multiple floors on one or both sides, the elevator can stop at the intermediate floors on its way to the min or max floor.

 So the key to solving this problem becomes comparing the starting floor with the two extremes.